Saurabh-Thakre/100-days-of-code/log.md

 **Thoughts**:  Today most of the time went in debugging the code and looking for couple of alternatives for Linux packages.

+### Day 10-18: May 18 , 2021

+**Progress**: Finally I've created my own personal AI using Python.
+I named it as Jarvis because #iloveyou3000

+**Thoughts**:  It was really fun working with this project on Fedora, I faced lot of issues regarding Audio drivers etc. but another great learning to #100DaysOfCode.